Illustration of students learning with an AI robot in a classroom, representing human-centered AI in education.

 Teacher Learning and AI Co-Design

-Teachers collaborate with CAIRE researchers to co-design tools, explore pedagogical uncertainty, and integrate AI meaningfully into their practice—especially in rural and under-resourced schools.
+Teachers collaborate with CAIRE researchers to co-design tools, explore pedagogical uncertainty, and integrate AI meaningfully into practice—especially in rural and under-resourced schools.

 AI Literacy and Ethics